Angie Baby: Later uses

 The song was also featured as the sole Helen Reddy track as part of a promotional-only compilation album issued by Capitol Records entitled "The Greatest Music Ever Sold" (Capitol SPRO-8511/8512), which was distributed to record stores during the 1976 Holiday season as part of Capitol's "Greatest Music Ever Sold" campaign, promoting 15 "Best Of" albums that were released by the record label.

 Covers and sampling

 In 1975 a Finnish rendering of the song retaining the English title was recorded by Cascade and also by Päivi Paunu while Zandra - the duo of Örjan Englund and Liza Öhman - recorded a Swedish version which renamed the title character "Carolina".
 Alan O' Day recorded his composition for his 1977 album Appetizers.
 "Angie Baby" has also been recorded by Barbara Dickson.

-The song was covered by Robin Fox on her 2000 album I See Stars.

 The song was sampled in the song "Radio" by Backini.
 It was covered by The Uncle Devil Show for their record A Terrible Beauty.